Basic design principles¶

 None of the design principles here are specific to TYPO3 or Extbase / Fluid.
-If you are familiar with Object Oriented Programming in PHP, Model-View-Controller, Domain Driven Design and Test-Driven Development, you can safely skip to the next chapter A journey Through the Blog Example .
+If you are familiar with object-oriented programming in PHP, model-view-controller, domain-driven design and test-driven development, you can safely skip to the next chapter A journey through the blog example.

 various programmers.
 Extensions are used in all sorts of projects: some are written for use in small organizations or even in private, others are developed in big teams in the context of major projects.
 As a newbie writing your first extension, you may struggle with some first-time problems concerning TYPO3, as many big projects are based on homemade Frameworks.
 So style and architecture of today’s extensions are quite heterogeneous.
-Hence, it is often very difficult to extend or modify existing extensions for your own projects.
+Hence, it is often complicated to extend or modify existing extensions for your own projects.
 Before you can do that, you will have to wrap your head around the development style of the respective author or team of authors.

-- Object-Oriented Programming (OOP): describes how to encapsulate associated real world aspects to abstract objects in a software
+- Object-oriented programming (OOP): describes how to encapsulate associated real-world aspects to abstract objects in a software

-- Domain-Driven Design (DDD): The goal of this approach is to transcribe terms, rules and actions of the problem at hand in an adequate way.
+- Domain-driven design (DDD): The goal of this approach is to transcribe terms, rules, and actions of the problem at hand in an adequate way.

 - Model-view-controller (MVC): This programming paradigm leads to clear isolation of data, control of actions, and logic of interaction.

 - Test-driven development (TDD): This approach is a basic technique for generating code that is stable, resilient to errors and legible - and therefore maintainable.